ucrcsedept/course-support/VSCode-Installation-and-Setup/VSCodeInstallationAndSetup.md

 Enter passphrase (empty for no passphrase):
 ```

 **Do not enter a passphrase**.
 This will require you to enter your passphrase every time you want to log in, which defeats the purpose of automatically logging in with your public/private key pair.
 Press Enter twice to proceed without entering a passphrase.
-Note that there is a tradeoff between security and convenience with this method, as anyone with access with your device will be able to log into UCR servers.

 <p align="center">
     <img src="images/generatekey.gif" alt="Generating RSA key">